 By argument parallel to the above, this example shows that in addition to a designated agent, we need a designated time, place, and world.
-So our indices are getting more complicated; in fact, it looks like what we really have are two indices, not one.
+So our indices are getting more complicated.
+One worry at this point is that it looks like what we really have are two indices, not one.
 We have, on the one hand, our old index, which is the possible state of the world with respect to which the truth-value of the sentence is determined and, on the other hand, a designated agent, time, place, and world.
 It seems misleading to call this a supplemented index rather than two indices.

 But Kaplan points out (in §VII) a further problem with this view.
-If we consider a sentence like uttered - as Kaplan says, one need only understand its meaning to know that it cannot be uttered falsely.
+If we consider a sentence like